AntiPwr/AntiPwr.github.io/root/wiki/Usaka.md

 The interconnected wind highway system linking the four spire cities constitutes one of Usaka's most impressive infrastructural achievements.
 These highways—artificially maintained air corridors that neutralize or redirect gyre currents—allow for controlled airship travel throughout the continent.

 Maintenance of these highways requires continuous cooperation between the spire cities and represents a significant portion of their shared economic activity.
-The most complex and resource-intensive highway is the one-way passage from Zephyra to Theologia, which must overcome particularly powerful opposing currents.
+The most complex and resource-intensive highway is the one-way passage from Zaphira to Theologia, which must overcome particularly powerful opposing currents.

 ### Agricultural Systems